CDC: Mistreatment During Maternity Care Contributes to Poor Maternal Health

 Despite the heaviest spending on healthcare, the United States has the highest maternal mortality rate among developed nations.

-Sadly, this historic trend has worsened over time and disproportionately impacts women of color.
+Sadly, this historic trend has worsened over time and impacts many women in overlooked populations.

 The reasons for America’s maternal health crisis is multi-faceted, but a new Centers for Disease Control and Prevention (CDC) Vital Signs survey highlights one potential reason for this worsening health trend – mistreatment of women by healthcare workers during pregnancy and delivery care.